Get the Marcus App

 Figure out how much home you can afford.
 This can depend on your income, your expenses and your current debts.
 If you currently rent, the amount you pay each month will give you a rough sense of how much you can pay for a mortgage.
 (Remember that once you own a home, you’ll also have to pay for maintenance and repairs, property taxes, and homeowner insurance.)
 Since your goal will be to save enough for a down payment, take 20% of the cost of the home you can afford, and that will be your savings goal.

 A budget can help you see how much money comes in, how much goes out, and what’s left over.
 Make it realistic—look at your actual bills and paychecks.
 If you just guess, you could underestimate how much you spend and how much you can save.

-Pay off any high-interest debt that you can, such as credit card debt.
-If possible, consider consolidating your high-interest debt with a low-interest loan or transferring your balance from a credit card with high interest to a credit card with a lower interest rate.
+Pay off any higher-interest debt that you can.
+If possible, consider consolidating your higher-interest debt with a low-interest loan or transferring your balance from a credit card with high interest to a credit card with a lower interest rate.
 Once your debt is paid off, that money can start going toward your savings.
 What’s more, most lenders won’t even consider you for a loan unless your total debt is below a certain percentage of your income.

 Take five of your big monthly bills—for example, heating and cooling, cable, and cell phone.
 You could talk to friends and family, go online, or work with the service providers to learn whether you can reduce any or all of these bills.